ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 XRPL mainnet or full nodes to xClient for header update and transaction verification.

 1. A relay node continuously monitor XRPL new ledger headers.
-When a new ledger header is created, the node obtains the new block header information by either
+When a new ledger header is created, the node obtains the new ledger header information by either
   a) monitoring the XRPL mainnet (by subscribing Validations Stream) or
   b) querying full nodes with `getledgerproof` method.
 Then the node generates the header proof with **zero-knowledge proof** technique and forwards the new ledger header along with the header proof to an xClient instance.